Dr. Theodore J. Chamberlain Award

 The Chamberlain Interfaith Fellowship (CIF) honors the life legacy of Dr. Ted J. Chamberlain (1944-2010).
-Dr. Chamberlain was the Dean of Students/Vice President of Student Development at Eastern University in St. Davids, Pennsylvania for twenty-eight years.
+Dr. Chamberlain was the Dean of Students/Vice President of Student Development at Eastern University for nearly 30 years.
 He was known for his depth of faith and for allowing that faith to serve as an inspiration for relating to people from all walks of life.
-Ted possessed a unique and precious light that shone through his intellect, his humility, his scholarly writings, his missions to transform people's lives, and his internaitonal consulting work.
+Ted possessed a unique and precious light that shone through his intellect, his humility, his scholarly writings, his missions to transform people's lives, and his international consulting work.
 His approachable demeanor, warmth and friendly nature quickly opened gateways for connection and mutual trust.
 Ted touched the lives of all those who were blessed to have known him as a teacher, administrator, counselor, athlete, friend, parent, and husband.
-He was the beloved husband of Liria and very proud father of Kristen and Jennie.
+He was the beloved husband of Liria and very proud father of Kristin and Jennie.

 In the fall of 2014, thanks to the wisdom of David and Sydney Feldman, faith and academic leaders from Eastern University and Temple Beth Shalom in Needham, Massachusetts were brought together to consider the possibly of creating a special fellowship inspired by Ted's memory.
 Immediately during these conversations, there was a spark, and the Chamberlain Interfaith Fellowship was born.
-The fellowship would carry forward Ted's unique ability to craft relationships of meaning by bringing together Christian and Jewish students for an opportunity to learn about each other's faith tradition; reflect upon commonalities and differences in the spirit of emerging friendship; grow spiritually, emotionally, and intellectually; and engage in a social justice project for the common good of society and the world.
-The Chamberlain Interfaith Fellowship will enable fellows to experience what the late Dr. Krister Stendahl of Harvard University once referred to as "holy envy" - a deep appreciation of the beauty, depth, and power of another religious tradition.
+The fellowship would carry forward Ted's unique ability to craft relationships of meaning by bringing together Jewish and Christian students for an opportunity to learn about each other's faith tradition; reflect upon commonalities and differences in the spirit of emerging friendship; grow spiritually, emotionally, and intellectually; and engage in a social justice project for the common good of society and the world.
+The Chamberlain Interfaith Fellowship will enable fellows to experience what the late Dr. Kristen Stendahl (d.
+2008) of Harvard Divinity School once referred to as "holy envy" - a deep appreciation of the beauty, depth, and power of another religious tradition.

 The CIF will engage four college (preferably) sophomores (preferably two young men and two young women) from Eastern University and four high school juniors (preferably two young men and two young women) from the Temple Beth Shalom community.